-Year 2012 is a once in a lifetime centennial celebration year to celebrate the gift of 3,020 cherry blossom trees from the people of Japan to the people of the United States.
+The year 2012 is a once in a lifetime centennial celebration year to commemorate the gift of 3,020 cherry blossom trees from the people of Japan to the people of the United States.

 A century ago, a world-famous chemist and first president of Daiichi Sankyo Co, Ltd, Dr. Jokichi Takamine, played a pivotal role in arranging the gift of trees from the City of Tokyo to Washington, DC.